bigwiv/Biopython-cn/chr13.rst

     >>> from Bio.Phylo.PhyloXML import Phylogeny
     >>> tree = Phylogeny.from_tree(tree)

-Note that the file formats Newick and Nexus don°Øt support branch colors or widths, so if you use these attributes in Bio.Phylo, you will only be able to save the values in PhyloXML format.
+Note that the file formats Newick and Nexus don‚Äôt support branch colors or widths, so if you use these attributes in Bio.Phylo, you will only be able to save the values in PhyloXML format.
 (You can still save a tree as Newick or Nexus, but the color and width values will be skipped in the output file.)

 Now we can begin assigning colors.
-First, we°Øll color the root clade gray.
+First, we‚Äôll color the root clade gray.
 We can do that by assigning the 24-bit color value as an RGB triple, an HTML-style hex string, or the name of one of the predefined colors.